Lipkowski/just-the-docs/docs/OpenAI's Terms and Conditions.md

 For more details, refer to OpenAI's privacy policy, point 2 “[How we use personal information](https://openai.com/privacy-policy)”.

 {: .note}
 Remember that you can always opt out of OpenAI’s use of your Content to train their models.
-All you need to do is submit form or switch off training in ChatGPT setting.To monitor for abuse,  all conversations will retain for 30 days before permanently deleting.
+All you need to do is submit form or switch off training in ChatGPT setting.
+To monitor for abuse,  all conversations will retain for 30 days before permanently deleting.

 ## Resources and Quotes